mainmatter/mainmatter.com/src/workshops/telemetry-for-rust-apis.md

 ---
 title: "You can't fix what you can't see: telemetry for Rust APIs"
-format: "Workshop: 1 day, on-site or remote"
+format: "Workshop: 1 day"
+subtext: "Bookable for teams – on-site or remote"
 description:
   <p>Your Rust application has finally been deployed to production!
 Nice!
 But is
   it working?
 This workshop will introduce you to a comprehensive toolkit to